ekinakyurek/gpt3-arithmetic/post.md

 <figcaption align = "center">Figure 1: Zero-shot vs Few-shot vs Scratchpad prompts</figcaption>

-We will look at the details of the scratchpad prompt later in the blog, but let's first analyze the top-level results presented below.
+We will look at the details of the scratchpad prompt later in this post, but let's first analyze the top-level results presented below.

 <img src="figures/results_codex/fewshot_zeroshot_scratchpad_plot.jpeg" alt="drawing" height="400"/>

 <figcaption align = "center">Plot 1: Top level results in the arithmetic task</figcaption>

-The first impression is that GPT-3 can not benefit from the reasoning steps we provided in the scratchpad (3, 5, 6, and 7 digit results).
+The first impression is that GPT-3 can not benefit from the reasoning steps we provided in the scratchpad (3, 5, 6, and 7[^2] digit results).
 Possible reasons for this: (1) the format in zero- and few-shot of GPT-3-style is familiar, and the scratchpad that we provide is not, (2) this scratchpad is not optimized enough, or (3) maybe GPT-3 memorized this format (Q: _ A: _ no delimiter between digits, etc.) and overfits to the format?
 The answer is related to the tokenizer of GPT-3, which doesn't split numbers by each digit; you can see this on the playground of the API by typing a number and hitting the generate button: on the bottom-right, it displays the number of tokens.
 So, if there is, the algorithm that GPT-3 learned for addition probably is not digit-by-digit, yet we gave it a digit-by-digit algorithm.
 Let's try to consolidate this conjecture a bit more using delimiters between numbers in the original few-shot prompt:

 <img src="figures/prompts/different_fewshot_prompts.png" alt="drawing"/>